seco/ae-to-json/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-The purpose of this module is to have one After Effects JSX (After Effects JS) script to:
+The purpose of this module is to create After Effects JSX/JS Script cript to:
 - Export After Effects files as JSON like Objects
 - Standardize After Effects to JSON Exporters
-- Keep the exporter separate from renderer
 - Create a platform on which renderers can be built on top of
-- Have proper unit tests to catch breaking changes in After Effects (one failure point vs many failure points)
+- Have proper unit tests to catch breaking changes in After Effects

 Documentation on Adobe's After Effects scripting guide can be found here:
 - [After Effects Scripting Guide](http://download.macromedia.com/pub/developer/aftereffects/scripting/After-Effects-CS6-Scripting-Guide.pdf) _(appendix of API documentation starts on Page #12)_